 System Power: 110 or 220V, at 220V the system draws 3 – 4A.

 System Dimensions: W=70cm, L=101.6cm, H= 156cm to 160cm, depending on the feet adjustments.
 Sample drawer extends an additional 45cm when opened.
 Monitor arm can attach to the left or right side, and it extends to the side.

 Floor: The kSA MOS UltraScan is designed to meet factory specifications on a standard, solid (non-raised) floor.
 If the instrument is installed on a raised floor, it will not meet listed specifications for resolution and repeatability.
 If the room has a raised floor, the instrument should be installed on a platform with pillar supports to the sub-fab floor.

 Air Ducts: The system is fully enclosed with a top cover that covers the optical head, gantry stage, and laser beam path to the sample.
 The sample is fully enclosed during measurement.
 Strong airflow directly on the tool can cause vibration that will impact resolution and repeatability.
 Therefore, locating the tool in the direct flow of an air duct should be avoided.

 Photograph of kSA MOS UltraScan with MOS optics, scanning stage and sample holder exposed.

-The MOS UltraScan system utilizes a CCD detector for imaging the laser array.
+The MOS UltraScan system utilizes a camera for imaging the laser array.
 A larger format, high resolution

 detector may be required for some applications.